AnttiKurittu/kirjuri/README.md

 CHANGELOG
 ------------
+2016-08-28:

+* German translation added, thank you Dennis Schreiber for the language file!

 2016-08-26:

 * Added support for attaching files to examination requests.
 Script upload is prevented by renaming text files not ending in ```.txt```.